Jixen124/hodgeybot/README.md

 * Hodgey math? if I feel like adding it back
 * Once upon a time
 * Spam cooldown
+* add hodgey decide into help list
+* make hodgey use built in discord / commands

 #### Messages when stuff happens:
 * Get mad when people change their profiles